-Many ready-made frames from craft stores or big box retailers like Target or Ikea have flimsy plastic or glass glazes, so these are often the types people are most familiar with when looking for a frame.
-Only when custom framing will you have this many glaze options to choose from, all of which will thoroughly protect your artwork with proper conservation standards that are also budget-friendly.
+Most ready-made frames from craft stores or big box retailers like Target or Ikea have flimsy plastic or glass glazes, so these are often the types people are most familiar with when looking for a frame.

 Image source: Style Me Pretty (via Pinterest)